 The retainer is an important orthodontic implement designed to help your teeth retain the positions they have achieved through the orthodontic treatment you just finished.
 As any quality orthodontic office like Ivanov Orthodontics will let you know, after you have moved the teeth utilizing braces, the teeth are often still able to shift.
 This happens as you have dislodged them from their original fixed positions.

-Not Wearing Retainer for a Month
+After Braces Not Wearing Retainer For a Month

 This can lead to them shifting into other positions or reverting back to their original places.
 This can be a huge issue as it can undo years of work done by your orthodontic office.
 Not only that but in some cases it can even lead to individuals needing to get orthodontic work done for a second time when wearing a retainer would have prevented this.